Jhgomez/StudyNotes/java/performance.md

 JFR has two main concepts: events and dataflow.

+Note: A very recent JEP which improves JFR is "JEP 520: Method Timing and Tracing"

 ### Events
 JFR collects events that occur in the JVM when the Java application runs.
 These events are related to the state of the JVM itself or the state of the program.
 An event has a name, a timestamp, and additional information (like thread information, execution stack, and state of the heap).